Travian Robertson: Professional career

-2012 NFL Combine

 Atlanta Falcons

-While projected to be a fifth-round selection by Sports Illustrated, as well as being ranked as the fifteenth best defensive tackle available in the 2012 NFL Draft, Robertson was selected in the seventh round, 249th overall, by the Atlanta Falcons.
+While projected to be a fifth-round selection by Sports Illustrated, as well as being ranked as the fifteenth best defensive tackle available in the 2012 NFL draft, Robertson was selected in the seventh round, 249th overall, by the Atlanta Falcons.
 He was the last of six South Carolina Gamecocks selected in this draft class, after Stephon Gilmore, Melvin Ingram, Alshon Jeffery, Rokevious Watkins, and Antonio Allen.

 The Falcons signed Robertson to their practice squad on August 31, 2014.

 Seattle Seahawks

 The Seattle Seahawks signed Robertson off the Falcons' practice squad on November 18, 2014.
 On December 26, the Seahawks waived him.

 Washington Redskins

 Robertson was claimed off waivers on December 27, 2014.

 On September 5, 2015, Robertson was waived for final roster cuts before the start of the regular season.